rust-lang/rfcs/text/0000-cargo-token-from-process.md

 Encrypting the stored tokens or alternate authentication methods are out of the scope of this RFC, but could be proposed in the future to provide additional security for our users.

+Future RFCs introducing new kinds of secrets used by Cargo (i.e. 2FA codes) could also add support for fetching those secrets from a process, in a similar way to this RFC.
+Defining how that should work is outside the scope of this RFC though.